skyarkhangel/Hardcore-SK/Mods/Minerals/README.md

 -   Landscape: somewhat rocky and lots of cover
 -   Beauty: medium

-Granite is an igenous rock which cooled slowly deep underground, allowing for large crystals to form.
+Granite is an igneous rock which cooled slowly deep underground, allowing for large crystals to form.
 It is very strong, but difficult to quarry.